Skip to content

 pnpm dev

 Open http://localhost:5173 and you'll see your site.
-Add an MDX file to app/routes/, and it appears in the sidebar automatically.
+Add an MDX file to app/routes/, and Ardo includes it in the generated navigation.

 Manual Installation